-Please continue to follow us here and on social media for the most up-to-date information.
+Please follow us here and on social media for the most up-to-date information.
 We look forward to seeing you!

 - Sunday - Closed

 - Closed all State holidays

 The museum is located in downtown Elizabeth City across from Waterfront Park on the Pasquotank River at 501 South Water Street.

 Handicap Accessible Entrance in front of the museum.

 Wheelchairs for interior use are available free of charge.
 Please speak with our reception staff about using a wheelchair.